Julia Sheffield, PhD

 Dr. Sheffield completed her undergraduate degree at the University of Chicago and her PhD at Washington University in St Louis.
 She completed her predoctoral internship and post-doctoral fellowship within the Vanderbilt Department of Psychiatry.

-Dr. Sheffield's research focuses on identifying cognitive mechanisms underlying psychotic experiences using neuroimaging, behavioral, and clinical trials approaches.
-Currently, the Sheffield Lab is conducting the Worry Intervention Study Evaluating the Updating of Persecutory Beliefs (WISEUP), a randomized clinical trial of CBTp-based psychotherapy for persecutory delusions.
-Through this work, Dr. Sheffield aims to identify targets for optimizing and advancing behavioral interventions for psychosis.
-In work supported by a K23 career development award from the NIMH, Dr. Sheffield is also conducting a longitudinal study of belief updating using computational modeling techniques.
+Dr. Sheffield's research focuses on identifying cognitive mechanisms underlying delusions using neuroimaging, behavioral, and clinical trials approaches.
+In work supported by a K23 career development award from the NIMH, Dr. Sheffield is conducting a longitudinal study of belief updating using computational modeling techniques.
 This study aims to identify psychological changes associated with recovery from an acute exacerbation of delusions.
+Dr. Sheffield was also awarded an R01 from the NIMH to conduct a randomized clinical trial of psychotherapy for individuals with schizophrenia-spectrum disorders, in order to determine the impact of treatment on belief updating processes.
 Finally, Dr. Sheffield is fascinated by the insula.
-She is working to understand its role in the development and progression of schizophrenia.
+She is working to understand its role in the development and progression of schizophrenia, with a particular focus on interoception.